profetia/me/src/bin/cv.typ

 *Deemos Technologies Inc.* #h(1fr) 2023/01 -- 2023/07 \
 Software Engineer Intern #h(1fr) // Shanghai, China
 \
-- Developed a full stack application to commercialize ChatAvatar, a text to 3D generation model developed by the company.
+- Developed a full stack application to commercialize ChatAvatar, a text to 3D generation model.
-- Designed and implemented a Blender tool to reshape and adjust cloth mesh according to human model.
+- Designed and implemented a Blender tool to reshape and adjust cloth mesh according to human models.

 == Projects
 #chiline()